NREL/EnergyPlus/design/FY2016/DOAStoZoneHVACEquipment.md

 **Field: Terminal Unit Secondary Air Inlet Node Name**

 The name of the secondary air (recirculating air) inlet node of the mixer.
-This will be the outlet air node name of the zoneHVAC equipment if the connection type in the input field *Terminal Unit Connection Type* below is ***SupplySide,*** or else this will be exhaust air node name of the zone that is being conditioned if the connection type in the input field *Terminal Unit Connection Type* below is ***InletSide.***
+This will be the outlet air node name of the zoneHVAC equipment if the connection type in the input field *Terminal Unit Connection Type* below is ***LoopSideLocation::Supply,*** or else this will be exhaust air node name of the zone that is being conditioned if the connection type in the input field *Terminal Unit Connection Type* below is ***InletSide.***

 **Field: Terminal Unit Connection Type**

 This input field allows user to specify the terminal unit mixer connection type.
-Valid choices are *InletSide* or *SupplySide*.
-If the connection type selected is *InletSide*, then the terminal mixer is connected on the inlet side of the zoneHVAC equipment, else if the connection type selected is *SupplySide*, then the terminal mixer is connected at the outlet side of the zoneHVAC equipment.
+Valid choices are *InletSide* or *LoopSideLocation::Supply*.
+If the connection type selected is *InletSide*, then the terminal mixer is connected on the inlet side of the zoneHVAC equipment, else if the connection type selected is *LoopSideLocation::Supply*, then the terminal mixer is connected at the outlet side of the zoneHVAC equipment.

 The IDD entry for this object follows.